 Texas enjoys the 10th Largest insurance market… on the PLANET!

 Insurance Restoration makes up a huge portion of the Texas Building Market.
 Roofing would probably be the largest part of that market.

-HB 3293 would have installed a safety mechanism that would only have helped Texas residents, by licensing the folks that work on their largest investments, their homes and businesses.
+HB 3293 would have installed a safety mechanism and Mitsubishi heating products that would only have helped Texas residents, by licensing the folks that work on their largest investments, their homes and businesses.
 Licensing, to me, means accountability.
 Texas cities, municipalities, and building departments would be nearly self funded through licensing and permitting fees of legitimate contractors who have performed all the necessary requirements to work for the citizens of Texas.
 Why in the world would this bill get killed, really before it ever got started?

 The only entities that stand to be harmed are the no good roofers/contractors who do not perform under the rules… and #Insurers.